 Following consultation between March and May 2016 on the "Publication" draft plan, the Council has proposed a number of modifications.
-These seek to address issues raised during the consultation as well as to update factual information and to correct errors and omission.
+These sought seek to address issues raised during the consultation as well as to update factual information and to correct errors and omission.
+The consultation on the proposed Pre-Submission Modifications took place between 7th November and 19th December 2016.
 We are now seeking views on these modifications.
 Subject to the outcome of this consultation, the Council will invite the inspector to consider these modifications when the plan is submitted for examination.
 This "Pre-Submission Plan" is therefore intended to be the same as the final version of the document that we hope to adopt following the examination.